department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/birth-defects.md

 </div>

-## What kind of disability benefits can my child get?
+## What kind of benefits can my child get?

 -	Health care
 -	Compensation (payments)
--	Job training
+-	Job training (also called Vocational Rehabilitation and Employment, or VR&E)

 --------

 ## How do I get these benefits for my child?

 **You'll need to file a claim on behalf of your child and submit this evidence:**
 - A document showing the biological relationship between the child and the Veteran parent, **and**
-- Service records that prove the Veteran served in Vietnam or Korea during the qualifying dates listed above, **and**
+- Service records that prove the Veteran served in Vietnam or Thailand, or in or near the Korean Demilitarized Zone during the qualifying dates listed above, **and**
 - The child's birth certificate, **and**
 - Medical records with the diagnosis of spina bifida or another covered birth defect